Skip to content

 Vibrant Blue Economies

-The answer may lie in changing the way we think about small islands, focusing less on the land and more on the huge areas of ocean under their control; almost 30 times the size of the islands themselves.
-The natural assets in and around these waters have rich economic potential that could restore these fragile ecosystems.
+With increased exposure to hurricanes, cyclones, flooding, and rising sea levels, small islands around the world are on the front line of climate change.
+How can we prevent them from being lost forever?
+The answer may lie in focusing less on the land and more on the huge areas of ocean that surround them - almost 30 times the size of the islands themselves.
+The natural assets in and around these waters have rich economic potential that could finance the restoration of these fragile ecosystems.

 Insuring Climate Adaptation

 Many innovative financial products are emerging to meet the unique needs of Small Island Developing States.
 One of these is parametric insurance, which can offer instant payouts based on a pre-defined trigger such as wind speed or flood water levels.
+Rebekah Clement points out that beyond disaster relief, there is an opportunity for the insurance industry to drive investment in disaster adaptation efforts, such as mangrove protection.

 Ocean Risk and Resilience

+Mangroves and coral reefs are nature's frontline defence systems, shielding coastal communities from climate-driven flooding.
+They also support livelihoods and food security, sequester carbon, and promote biodiversity.
 Despite their great importance and potential, the value of coastal ecosystems is seldom accounted for in insurance risk models.
 Together with scientific partners, AXA XL are developing a Coastal Risk Index (CRI) that integrates nature-based solutions into risk management.
 This could be a game changer for the industry.

 We use cookies to give you the best experience of using this website.
 By continuing to use this site, you accept our use of cookies.
 Please read our Cookie Policy for more information.